 If things aren’t working with a vendor, you can replace them at the end of the phase instead of firing them mid-project.
 This removes the “fire a person” barrier because you didn’t take away from your vendor, instead you decided against giving them more.
 It is easier it is to replace a vendor with a better fit without this barrier.

-I always start my projects by estimating how much time they will take to-do.
-If I find that a project will take more than 50 hours of development time, I try to split the project into phases.
+We start my projects by estimating how much time they will take to-do.
+If I find that a project will take more than 50 hours of development time, we try to split the project into phases.

 If you break a bigger project into smaller phases, you will give yourself clear mile-markers for a project.
 This will help you balance your resources, and give you opportunities to come up for air when you need it.
 This will make you, your customers, and your vendors happier.
 It keeps your business flexible, and able to adapt to changes.
 This will keep your stress levels down, improve your relationships with everyone, and create more opportunities for you.